The new Audio Experience Design group website is now live!

 Current Research Projects

-PLUGGY - Pluggable Social Platform for Heritage Awareness and Participation - Lorenzo Picinali is the Imperial College PI on this EU-H2020 project aimed at promoting citizens' active involvement in Europe's rich cultural heritage.
+PLUGGY - Pluggable Social Platform for Heritage Awareness and Participation - Lorenzo Picinali was the Imperial College PI on this EU-H2020 project aimed at promoting citizens' active involvement in Europe's rich cultural heritage.
 Imperial's work will focus on the development of an application for creating sonic narratives from non-audio materials, and will lead the user evaluation.

 HRTF selection and adaptation - in collaboration with Dr. Brian FG Katz (LIMSI-CNRS, France).
 The cues that human listeners use for sound localisation are dependent on many physical factors and are therefore highly individualised.
 The size of the head or the shape of the ears, for example, change the way that sounds are filtered when emanating from a given direction.
 This is problematic for applications using virtual audio where economic or temporal constraints make the measurement of an individual’s direction-dependant filter, or Head-Related Transfer Function (HRTF), infeasible.
 In these situations, HRTFs must be taken from an existing database measured from other individuals or dummy heads.
 Fortunately, it has been shown that the brain is able to adapt to modified cues for sound localisation but often this takes too long to be practical for consumer, scientific or medical applications.
 Recent studies, however, suggest that this time can be substantially reduced using active perceptual learning methods.
 A virtual reality application is being developed to investigate the efficacy of gamification techniques to further expedite the process and increase effectiveness of training.